 “Growing up on a small island and than coming to Philadelphia, there are a lot of changes.
 The roads, the huge buildings, the scenery, and the food are some of the things that were difficult to adjust to, not to mention the Philly dialect.
 Besides my family, I miss the atmosphere, the people, and the somewhat simplistic lifestyle of St. Lucia.
 The island life brings a culmination of beautiful weather, surreal environments, and hardworking people.
 I miss the scenery, the food, the festivities and the culture, but it still remains in me and I share it with my peers at Holy Family.”

-Augustin’s accomplishments don’t just come on the track.
-He was presented the Top XV Award by the Central Atlantic Collegiate Conference in May, an award that recognizes student-athletes with the highest cumulative grade point average that participated at the CACC championships.
-A Biology major with a focus on Pre-Med, Augustin has a 4.0 GPA, thriving in the small classroom environment of Holy Family.
+Augustin’s accomplishments haven't just come on the track.
+He was presented the Top XV Award by the Central Atlantic Collegiate Conference in May, an award that recognizes student-athletes with the highest cumulative grade point average that participated at the CACC Championships.
+A Biology major with a focus on Pre-Med, Augustin has a 4.0 GPA, thriving in the small classroom environment at Holy Family.

 “My educational experience at Holy Family University has been comprehensive,” he said.
 “Each professors shows their desire to teach, as well as make themselves available for any issues that may come along during the duration of the course.
 The fact that Holy Family University is a small institution allows my professors to be able to identify who I am so that we can build meaningful relationship.”

-As far as what he’d like to do upon graduating, Augustin has his eyes set on a career as a sports medicine physician, where athletes can receive the same kind of treatment he was provided.
+As far as what he’d like to do upon graduating, Augustin has his eyes set on a career as a sports medicine physician, where athletes can receive the same kind of treatment he has been provided.

 “When I graduate, I’d like to enter the medical field, prepare for getting into medical school, and eventually specialize in sports medicine so that I can treat athletes,” he said.
 “This degree will be the foundation for my medical career and I hope to use it to signify that hard work is a key part of success.”